Advanced Persistent Threats (APTs)

 The best way to protect your organisation from cyber attacks is to align your information security management system (ISMS) with ISO 27001 – the international standard for information security.

 ISO 27001 is the most significant international best-practice standard available to any organisation that wants an intelligently organised and structured framework for tackling its cyber risks.

 Our ISO 27001 Packaged Solutions provide everything you need to implement ISO 27001 without any of the usual associated complexities and costs.

-Cyber resilience (combining cyber security and business resilience to ensure that an organisation's systems and processes are resilient to outside attack or natural disaster) is a key principle underpinning ISO 27001.
+Cyber resilience, which combines cyber security and business resilience to make sure an organisation’s systems and processes are resilient to outside attack or natural disaster, is a key principle underpinning ISO 27001.